uber/aresdb/README.md

 AresDB
 ==============
-AresDB is a GPU-based analytics engine with storage and query.
-The goal is to develop a real time analytics system with fresh data and interactive response time at low cost.
+AresDB is a GPU-based analytics engine with storage and query capabilities.
+The goal of AresDB is to develop a real-time analytics system with fresh data and interactive response time at a low cost.
 This repo contains the source code of AresDB and debug UI.

 Legal Note
 ----------
-AresDB requires CUDA Toolkit.
+AresDB requires the CUDA Toolkit.
 Please ensure you read, acknowledge, and accept the [CUDA End User License Agreement](https://docs.nvidia.com/cuda/eula/index.html).

 Getting started
 ---------------